 My name is Ume, my partner is Augie, we have four sons, Rye, Sal, Ash and Aro.
 Our home, the "Jungalo", is part of a Farm, in Tatamagouche, Nova Scotia, Canada, an Intentional Community Land-Trust of two other couples and their children: Keir and Clara live with Mama Cammie and Daddy Yuill, Ruby lives with Mama Meghan and Daddy Rob.
 We have four other long term members who live off the farm and many associated friends and previous helpers!
 Also, at the Jungalo we host international students; so far we've had nine students live with us since 2015, from Korea, China, Germany, Brazil and Japan.
 We have a Community Farm House (with renters who are often Garden Helpers).
-At this time we have four women staying there: sisters Jessie and Rebecca, and Josie, director of Tatamagouche Centre, and Suze, who works at the amazing Earltown store.
+At this time we have two women staying there: sisters Jessie and Rebecca who are hoping to buy more land and expand the Land Trust, or Group Property Ownership / Cooperative Farming / Homesteading lifestyle.
 Our Farm includes three personal Homes, several Barns, two rustic Guest Houses, Greenhouses, Veggie Packing Shed, a Shop, Forest and Fields on 93+ acres of land near the Northumberland Straight.

 We have Ecological, Humanitarian, Social Justice, Humorous, Friendly, Transparent, Interpersonal, Artistic, Nature-Loving, Tree-Hugging, International, Growing Values.
 Each family and long-term members hold a lease, which entitles them to about 3/4 of an acre of land on which to create a home, plus access to the common land and buildings.
 Lease-holders get together for weekly or monthly meetings to discuss the nuts and bolts and pleasures of Community Living.
 (We are soon offering leases to new families!)
 We tend to have weekly community potlucks and a rotating dinner-making schedule to increase our social time and decrease our work load!
 Food is mostly local and organic, we understand how to cook for those with special diets, including vegetarian and elimination diets; we derive great pleasure from gorgeous, healthy food and creative, international cooking!